Nasturtium: planting, sowing, caring for

 As winter approaches, store perennial nasturtiums grown in pots in a greenhouse or conservatory where the temperature does not drop below 10°C.

-For the tuberous nasturtium, increase the harvest of tubercles by hilling the stems much like you would for a potato plant.
-Pull up the bulbs at the first frosts, as they cannot withstand temperatures below -5°C and store them in a frost-free place, in a cellar in sand or fresh potting soil to prevent them from dehydrating.
+For the tuberous nasturtium, increase the harvest of tubers by hilling the stems much like you would for a potato plant.
+Pull up the bulbs at the first frosts, as they cannot withstand temperatures below -5°C, and store them frost-free, in a cellar in sand or fresh potting soil to prevent dehydration.

 Pests and potential diseases